sarya-alsayed/lets-hangout/README.md

 # Lets Hangout

-> Get suggestions and decide what you want to do with your friends on a night-out
+> Cross-platform application that allows friends to Get suggestions and decide what they want to do on a night-out

 ## Table of Contents